-The Nominations and Corporate Governance Committee is tasked with assisting the Board of Directors with preliminary work, both proactive and advisory, regarding evaluations and decisions on the size and composition of the Board of Directors.
+The nominations and corporate governance committee is tasked with assisting the board of directors with preliminary work, both proactive and advisory, regarding evaluations and decisions on the size and composition of the board of directors.

-Within this framework, the Nominations and Corporate Governance Committee is specifically assigned the following tasks:
+Within this framework, the nominations and corporate governance committee is specifically assigned the following tasks:

-- a.
-Expressing opinions to the Board of Directors regarding the size and composition of the Board of Directors and its committees, and making recommendations concerning the kind of professionals whose presence on the Board is considered advisable.
-Specifically, the Nominations Committee acts in an advisory role to the Board of Directors with regard to the self-assessment process of the Board of Directors and internal committees as governed under Supervisory Provisions and, in particular, with regard to the Board's advance identification of its own optimal quantitative and qualitative make-up, as well as subsequent assessments of the extent to which the quantitative and qualitative composition considered optimal is reflected in the actual Board after the appointment process.
-To this end, the Nominations Committee prepares the Board Review on how the Board of Directors and its committees are working, as well as their size and composition by suggesting to the Board which firm specialized in this field should be appointed for this task, specifying what issues the review should cover and establishing the Review's procedures and time frame; - b.
-In the event of cooptation, specifying to the Board of Directors the requisites for candidates for the office of Director; - c.
-Expressing its opinion with regard to the Chief Executive Officer's proposal for appointing the Head of the "BancoPosta" function; - d.
-Assisting the Control and Risk Committee, established within the Board of Directors, with its opinion on appointing the Heads of BancoPosta's "Internal Audit", "Risk Management" and "Compliance" functions; - e.
-On the occasion of the presentation of the lists for the renewal of the Board of Directors by the Shareholders' Meeting, express its opinion, on the basis of the analysis carried out in advance, on the professional requirements that the candidates must possess; the results of the aforesaid analysis, including the opinion expressed by the committee, must be brought to the attention of the shareholders, by the Company, in a timely manner so that the choice of the candidates to be presented may take into account the professional requirements;
+a) expressing opinions to the board of directors regarding the size and composition of the board of directors and its committees, and making recommendations concerning the kind of professionals whose presence on the Board is considered advisable.
+Specifically, the Nominations Committee acts in an advisory role to the board of directors with regard to the self-assessment process of the board of directors and internal committees - as governed under Supervisory Provisions - and, in particular, with regard to the Board's advance identification of its own optimal quantitative and qualitative make-up, as well as subsequent assessments of the extent to which the quantitative and qualitative composition considered optimal is reflected in the actual Board after the appointment process.
+To this end, the Nominations Committee prepares the Board Review - on how the board of directors and its committees are working, as well as their size and composition - by suggesting to the Board which firm specialized in this field should be appointed for this task, specifying what issues the review should cover and establishing the Review's procedures and time frame;

-- f.
-Making recommendations to the Board of Directors regarding the maximum number of offices permissible to be held on Boards of Directors or Boards of Statutory Auditors at other companies listed on regulated markets, including foreign ones, or large companies in Italy or abroad, without prejudice to complying with the limits on such numbers provided for by law and under regulations; - g.
-Making recommendations to the Board of Directors on any issues that may arise from applying non-compete clauses on Directors pursuant to article 2390 of the Italian Civil Code, in the event that, owing to organizational requirements, a Shareholders' Meeting authorizes general and preliminary exceptions to such prohibitions; - h.
-For the Board of Directors, undertaking actions to check the requisites and fitness for office criteria envisaged pursuant to article 26 of Legislative Decree no. 385 of September 1, 1993; - i.
-Instructing the Board of Directors on activities relating to the preparation, updating and implementation of succession plans for executive directors; - j.
-Performing additional tasks as assigned to it by the Board of Directors.
+- b) in the event of cooptation, specifying to the board of directors the requisites for candidates for the office of Director; - c) expressing its opinion with regard to the chief executive officer's proposal for appointing the Head of the "BancoPosta" function; - d) assisting the control and risk committee;, established within the board of directors, with its opinion on appointing the Heads of BancoPosta's "Internal Audit", "Risk Management" and "Compliance" functions; - e) on the occasion of the presentation of the lists for the renewal of the board of directors by the shareholders' meetings, express its opinion, on the basis of the analysis carried out in advance, on the professional requirements that the candidates must possess; the results of the aforesaid analysis, including the opinion expressed by the committee, must be brought to the attention of the shareholders, by the Company, in a timely manner so that the choice of the candidates to be presented may take into account the professional requirements; - f) making recommendations to the board of directors regarding the maximum number of offices permissible to be held on Boards of Directors or Boards of Statutory Auditors at other companies listed on regulated markets, including foreign ones, or large companies in Italy or abroad, without prejudice to complying with the limits on such numbers provided for by law and under regulations; - making recommendations to the board of directors on any issues that may arise from applying non-compete clauses on Directors pursuant to article 2390 of the Italian Civil Code, in the event that, owing to organizational requirements, a shareholders' meetings authorizes general and preliminary exceptions to such prohibitions; - h) for the board of directors, undertaking actions to check the requisites and fitness for office criteria envisaged pursuant to article 26 of Legislative Decree no. 385 of September 1, 1993; - i) instructing the board of directors on activities relating to the preparation, updating and implementation of succession plans for executive directors; - j) performing additional tasks as assigned to it by the board of directors.